Param-Harrison/kidzode/public/courses/pixel-heroes/timestable_challenge.md

-# Multiple Times Tables Challenge
+# Challenge: Multiple Times Tables

-Perfect, Custom Math Teacher!
-You can practice any table!
-But what if you want to see MULTIPLE tables at once?
-Can you show several times tables in one program?

-## 🎯 Today's Mission
-Print multiple times tables chosen by the user!
+Show multiple times tables chosen by the user!

-## 📚 Before You Start
-You know how to use loops and get user input with `int()`.

-## Your Challenge!
+## What to Do
-1. Ask how many tables the user wants to see
+1. Ask how many tables
-2. For each table, ask which number
+2. For each, ask which number
-3. Print each complete times table!
+3. Print each table!

 ```python
 print("=== MULTIPLE TIMES TABLES ===")